ebetap/majava-script/README.md

-Certainly!
+### Can we implement majapahit goverment system in Oject Oriented Programing?

 Let's expand further on the flow and concept, adding more detail to our approach of modeling the Majapahit government in JavaScript using ES2024 classes.

 ### Enhanced Flow and Concept: Modeling the Majapahit Government in JavaScript